skip to content

 The NAT equipment has sufficient bandwidth to cope with regular use, even by a very large number of devices on the UDN at the same time.

-However, hosts which are transferring large amounts of data outside the UDN regularly should consider using a public IP address (either IPv4 or IPv6) to avoid saturating the links of the NAT service and impacting other users.
+However, hosts which are transferring large amounts of data outside the UDN regularly should consider using a global IP address (either IPv4 or IPv6) to avoid saturating the links of the NAT service and impacting other users.

 The amounts of data being referred to here are not the sort encountered in regular usage (even uploading files of several gigabytes), but more large research data sets to hosts with fast connections that would saturate a multi-gigabit link.